ipuhakka/BetAI/Documentation/Diary.md

 	- Fixed sampling bug.
 This was caused by incorrect range used in randomising sample indexes.
 	- Fixed NaN predicted result bug.
 This was a bug that was caused by dividing by 0 in calculating strengths for teams.

+ Next up -> Implement tournament selection.
+This should make massive improvement to diversity compared to weighted selection.